-Get your facts straight when it comes to protecting your family and pets from mosquitoes
+Get your facts straight when it comes to mosquitoes

-What are some common myths about mosquito protection?
+What are some common myths about mosquito control?

 I have an app on my phone that repels mosquitoes.